Zyun-Y/DconnNet/README.md

 Please always make sure the dimenstion of your data is correct.
 For, example, in ```connect_loss.py```, we specified the shape of each each in the comment.
 When there is issue, please always check the dimension first.

 ## Pretrained model
-The pretrained model can be downloaded at [here](https://drive.google.com/drive/folders/11EcwtsgaSx63ZQVLLj4c7-Nr9Wpok6BT?usp=sharing)
+The pretrained model and predictions can be downloaded at [here](https://drive.google.com/drive/folders/1xwg5J1P628vP1bcqL_d5uU-L-Vn8_A2f?usp=sharing)

 ##